mehboobali98/MNIST-Digit-Recognition/README.md

 ┗ 📜README.md
  </pre>

-# Future Work
+# To Do

-- Use Convolutional Neural Networks (CNN) for the classification task.
+- Use Convolutional Neural Networks (CNN).
 - Read digits from images using OpenCV.